-In honour of the Sydney Opera House’s 40th Anniversary celebrations in October 2013, the Opera House and the Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, with the support of Australian and Danish sponsors, established the Multidisciplinary Australian Danish Exchange, or MADE by the Opera House.
+In honour of the Sydney Opera House’s 40th Anniversary celebrations in October 2013, the Opera House and the Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, with the support of Australian and Danish sponsors and contributors, have established the Multidisciplinary Australian Danish Exchange, or MADE by the Opera House.

 MADE by the Opera House will promote international and cross-disciplinary interaction between students of engineering, architecture and design (in the built environment).
 As well as providing multidisciplinary experience for Australian and Danish students, the program will foster cultural links between the two countries.
 This is particularly fitting as it complements the role that Danish architect Jørn Utzon played in the innovative design and construction of the Opera House.

-The Bikuben Foundation, which supports and develops high-quality social and cultural projects throughout Denmark and Greenland
+The Bikuben Foundation in Denmark, which supports and develops high-quality social and cultural projects throughout Denmark and Greenland;

-The Dreyer Foundation, which supports projects and initiatives to promote legal and architectural development and interaction within Danish society
+The Dreyer Foundation in Denmark, which supports projects and initiatives to promote legal and architectural development and interaction within society;